 It costs $100,000 to setup a Standard Lot position on the EUR/USD.
 This pair is a major forex pair so the leverage cap on an EU brokerage will be 1:30, requiring at least 3.33% of $100,000 to setup a trade size of 1.0 lot on the EUR/USD.
 This comes to a margin cost of $3,330.

-There is another benefit to using offshore brokers that accept EU traders, and that is the tax benefits that these brokerages offer.
-Proceeds of trading on many offshore brokerages, especially those based in the Caribbean such as TradeView and Anzo Capital, will not incur excessive taxes.
+There is another benefit to using offshore forex brokers for EU traders, and that is the tax benefits that these brokerages offer.
+Proceeds of trading on many offshore brokerages will not incur taxes.
 This is because many offshore locations offer a tax-free status as part of the incentives that are aimed at attracting foreign portfolio investments such as those from EU forex traders.

 What is the big deal with crypto funding options available on the offshore brokerage platforms?
 It has everything to do with security and transferring funds with the lowest possible fees.
 Not many EU brokers will feel comfortable submitting their fiat payment information on offshore websites.
-Furthermore, funding offshore account from the EU may be expensive and not very convenient.
+Furthermore, funding offshore accounts from the EU may be expensive and not very convenient.
 For such traders, the ability to use crypto funding options presents a very good alternative.
-Crypto funding is fast and is quite cheap too.
-Furthermore, there are several fiat-crypto exchanges in the EU, permitting EU traders to acquire crypto quickly and fund offshore trading accounts just as quickly.
+Crypto funding is available on the platforms of several forex brokers for EU traders.
+It is fast and is quite cheap too.

 CFD trading in the EU has become quite restricted.
 Apart from the severe leverage capping that has been implemented, any incentives offered to traders by their brokers to trade CFDs (such as volume cashbacks) have been prohibited by ESMA.
 Furthermore, margin close out requirements have also been stepped up from 10% to 50%.
-If an EU trader decides to cross the oceans to trade with a broker located in the Caribbean or Australia, these restrictions do not apply.
-This allows the EU trader a lot more flexibility with CFD trading.
+If an EU trader decides to trade with a forex broker for EU traders in an offshore location, these restrictions will not apply.